AndreLeEEEEE/Auto232/README.md

 from the terminal?
 I'll have to ask him to elaborate on this since he plans to finish these modifications over this weekend.

+Update 6/25/2021: As it turns out, the metal detector wasn't gonna be placed in front of the trolleys, it was gonna be placed in front of the chain itself (See Figure 1).
+Now, I have to refactor the program to accomodate the chains and not the trolleys.
+Only the time limits would require changing since the calculations are still there.
+However, Rick explained that the additional feature he's installing would allow a "milliseconds mode" to be activated via inputting data into Termite.
+In this mode, the hardware would start counting how many milliseconds have passed since the last data transmitted until new data is transmitted.
+For example, the hardware will start counting after it transmits a 1.
+When it transmits a 0, that time will also be printed to Termite and the counting starts again.
+If the returned amount of time exceeds the appropriate time frame, the chain stopped.
+Regardless, I can only calculate the new time frames if I get the exact measurements of the chain links.
+The single and double links seem to be of the same length, but two single link ends intrude on a double link's gap.
+A single link was measured to be around 4.25 inches and it's estimated that the gap is 80% of that.